 Saving Money on Ski and Snowboard Trips

 Skiing or snowboarding can be expensive hobbies.
-The price of lift tickets, gear, and clothing is not cheap, and that doesn’t even count getting to a ski resort or area if you are travelling from afar.
+The price of lift tickets, gear, and clothing is not cheap, and that doesn’t even count getting to a ski resort or area if you are traveling from afar.
 We are here to help.
 We would like to help guide you to seven tricks to save money on skiing or snowboarding, whether you are an old pro or just starting out.
 You will still have to spend money – nothing in life is free – but you just may be able to get a bunch more skiing or snowboarding out of that hard-earned dollar.

 Pick Your Season.
 There is no doubt that there is a ski seasons, and then there are seasons within the season that can make for major savings on ski trips.
 The seasons usually open around Thanksgiving with reasonable early-season rates until mid-December.
 For ages, the weeks around Christmas and New Years have been known as “high season” for skiing, but we like to call them “price gauging” season when the resorts crank their ticket prices up to the highest of the year.
 The period from early January thru early March is usually steady at a normally high, but not quite Holiday-high, rate.
 Then, many ski areas crank the prices up again in mid-late March for Spring Break traffic.
 Once you round the corner to April, prices generally drop substantially into “spring skiing” rates, and if the snow is still good these can be the best bargains of the year.
 Hotels generally follow suit, having shoulder seasons in November, December, and April, spikes around the holidays, and a steady high rate in January, February, and March.